victorb1962/CSE341-Project2/readme.md

 - npm run lint - helps to enforce packge.json standards
 - npm run format
 - edit swagger.js To use production host: https://victor-341w01.onrender.com/
-- npm run swagger To recreate swagger.json
+- npm run swagger To recreate swagger.json - if not using a custom design

 4. Push to GitHub
 5. Confirm sync with Render